Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 • Bar Saltos

 Summers in Selva offer a different kind of beauty.
-The Puez-Geisler Nature Park, a UNESCO World Heritage Site, opens up for hiking and mountain biking, offering spectacular views of the Dolomite peaks.
-While not as adrenaline-pumping as winter sports, the park’s beautiful trails and serene atmosphere make it a great summer destination.
+The Puez-Geisler Nature Park, a UNESCO World Heritage Site, opens up for hiking and mountain biking, offering spectacular views of this part of the Dolomites.

-But every rose has its thorns, and Selva is no exception.
+On the cons side.
 The town’s nightlife is not great, in fact, it is very limited and you might be disappointed.
 Plus, accommodation and amenities can be expensive during peak seasons.

 The mountain resort village Corvara in the Dolomites